We the Workers of the World

 A few best doubts, and a closing grateful for your thoughtful time.

-This work derives from long observation, from 5 years of trying to put it into words, and from every possible wide-open dialogue I could instigate on a WOOP mechanism of change.
+This work derives from long observation, from 5 years of trying to put it into words, and from every possible wide-open dialogue I could instigate with anybody on a WOOP mechanism of change.
 I hope that along the way I’ve spoken to reasons to be dubious of WOOP.
 Perhaps there are many or fatal problems invisible to my own share of human blind-spots, and I welcome your assistance.
 (Progress means some fool stuck their neck out.)
 For example:

 “If mortgages and all kinds of debts from owning things no longer existed—if the only debt we’d each owe is a solid day’s work—how could I change my life out of this present slum-apartment and dead job to someplace desirable, without new injustice toward anyone?”

 I only know that the world after WOOP won’t manifest overnight.
 That humans are endlessly creative negotiators and builders.
 And, that a new economy truly based on filling human needs would at least be working in that direction—instead of Profit’s.
 The difference is key to getting there.